 Can You Pasteurize Juice At Home?

-Like with any other fruit juice processing, you can’t properly pasteurize apple juice at home because you must heat it to a minimum of 140 degrees Fahrenheit for at least 30 seconds to kill harmful microorganisms.
+Like with any other fruit juice processing, you can’t properly pasteurize apple juice at home because you must heat it to a minimum of 140 degrees Fahrenheit for at least 30 seconds to kill all harmful microorganisms.

 Doing so at home would require a piece of quite sophisticated equipment – a juice pasteurizer.
 And that is not common in every household.